edubart/lester/README.md

 Note that these configurations can be changed via script too, check the documentation.

+## Customizing output with command line arguments

+You can also customize output using command line arguments if `lester.parse_args()` is called at startup.

+The following command line arguments are available:

+* `--quiet`, omit print of passed tests.
+* `--no-quiet`, show print of passed tests.
+* `--no-color`, disable colored output.
+* `--no-show-traceback`, disable traceback on test failures.
+* `--no-show-error`, omit print of error description of failed tests.
+* `--stop-on-fail`, stop on first test failure.
+* `--no-utf8term`, disable printing of UTF-8 characters.
+* `--filter="some text"`, filter the tests that should be run.

 ## Documentation

 The full API reference and documentation can be viewed in the